-As discussed earlier, the tech sector's weighting in the UK market (at 1.5%) is small, but it remains the best performer in the All-Share since 1 January.
-As a result, we see its market relative underperformance on both a one- and three-month view as being as welcome as it is overdue, especially given the sector's rating of more than 22x forward earnings.
+As discussed earlier, the tech sector's weighting in the UK market (at 1.6%) is small, but it remains the best performer in the All-Share in 2010.
+As a result, we see its market relative underperformance on both a oneand three-month view as being as welcome as it is overdue, especially given the sector's rating of more than 23x forward earnings.